Fathers 4 Justice

-Fathers 4 Justice (or F4J) is a fathers' rights organisation in the United Kingdom.
+Fathers 4 Justice (F4J) is a fathers' rights organisation in the United Kingdom.
 Founded in 2003, the group aims to gain public and parliamentary support for changes in UK legislation on fathers' rights mainly by staging stunts and protests, often conducted in costume.

 History

 F4J was founded in the UK by Matt O'Connor, a marketing consultant.
 He is the sole shareholder and a director of Fathers For Justice Limited.